Flexberry/flexberry.github.io/pages/products/flexberry-orm/authority-audit/efs_FlexberryAuditObjectFields.en.md

 The chart audit fields are added directly to the object by clicking the appropriate box in the settings of audit-class](fo_audit-setup.html).

-After generating the audit fields are added directly to the object and controlled by a special interface `IDataObjectWithAuditFields`.
+After generating the audit fields are added directly to the object and controlled by a special interface IDataObjectWithAuditFields» qmo.

 The values that [when you run populate these fields] are taken from [CurrentUserService](efs_not-stored-properties-and-audit.html).